George3d6/Confidence-Determination/README.md

 * The terms of the experiments were slightly altered once I realized I wanted to measure more metrics than I had originally planned.
 * There are a few anomalies caused by no value being present in the 0.8th quantile of confidence, pressumably I should have used a `>=` rather than `>` operator, but now it's too late.

 On the whole, if people find this interesting I might run a more thorough experiment taking into account the above points.
-That being said, I don't think these "errors" affect the conclusion too much.
+That being said, it doesn't seem like these "errors" should affect the data relevant for the conclusion too much, though they might be affecting the things presented in section III quite a lot.